Police Scotland

-Police Scotland (Poileas Alba), officially the Police Service of Scotland (Seirbheis Phoilis na h-Alba), is the national police force of Scotland.
+Police Scotland (Poileas Alba), officially the Police Service of Scotland (Seirbheis Phoilis na h-Alba), is the territorial police force responsible for law enforcement and crime prevention in Scotland.
 It was formed in 2013, through the merging of eight regional police forces in Scotland, as well as the specialist services of the Scottish Police Services Authority, including the Scottish Crime and Drug Enforcement Agency.
-Although not formally absorbing it, the merger also resulted in the winding up of the Association of Chief Police Officers in Scotland.
+Although not formally absorbing it, the merger also resulted in the winding down of the Association of Chief Police Officers in Scotland.